RadialDevGroup/ombudsman/PERFORMANCE.md

 - Consider alternate points of view
 - Pick up a phone and make a call
 - Be a bother
-- Break the rules; or don't -- which ever is the hard thing.
+- Break the rules; or don't -- whichever is the hard thing.
 - Engage conflict.